 AI is a field of computer science emphasizing the creation of intelligent machines that work and react like humans.
 Machine learning is a subset of AI that focuses on enabling computers to learn without being explicitly programmed.

-AI is already being used to help doctors diagnose diseases like cancer more accurately and identify patients at risk for developing certain conditions.
-It can also help determine which treatments work best by analyzing data from others who have undergone similar procedures or treatments.
+AI usage helps healthcare providers diagnose diseases like breast cancer more accurately and identify patients at risk for developing certain conditions.
+It can also help determine which treatments work best by analyzing data from other patients who have undergone similar procedures or treatments.

 Machine learning algorithms are used in nearly every industry today, including healthcare.
-They have been used to improve diagnostics, treatment plans, patient outcomes, and population health management.
+They have been used to improve diagnostics, treatment plans, patient care and outcomes, and population health management.

 Virtual reality and augmented reality

 Virtual reality and augmented reality are both disruptive innovations that can be used to create immersive experiences in healthcare.